jjackson19862017/Milestone4_Recipes/README.md

 ### Changing Appearance of NavBar, Recipe Details

 Trying to make everything come together and try different outcomes for better User Experience

+### Changed Recipe Details Page

+Nearly completed changing Details Page, just need to put the Recipe Protection in that allows only the creator to edit or delete the Recipes.